jiazhao97/VQ-VAE_withPixelCNNprior/README.md

 - Implementation of VQ-VAE (without priors) is based on [the official codes from Google DeepMind](https://github.com/deepmind/sonnet/blob/master/sonnet/examples/vqvae_example.ipynb).
 Note: Different from the official codes, the implementation here does not rely on the [Sonnet library](https://github.com/deepmind/sonnet).
 - Implementation of PixelCNN is based on [this repo](https://github.com/anantzoid/Conditional-PixelCNN-decoder) with little modify.
+- We provide the slides which may be of help for readers to gain better understanding on PixelCNN and VQ-VAE.
+Some images used in the slides are borrowed from papers and websites, so the slides can only be used for learning purpose.

 ## Usage
 - Run MNIST: `vqvae1_withPixelCNNprior_mnist.py`